-The Neuro-Ophthalmology Division of the Wilmer Eye Institute is working on the following research projects.
+The Wilmer Eye Institute Neuro-Ophthalmology Division is currently working on the following research projects.: